Phil Reynolds, CFP®

 Phil obtained his Certified Financial Planner™ designation while working for a global financial institution, a distinction very few financial professionals hold.
 He used his training and expertise from this designation to develop and continually improve a well-rounded client service model.
 This process driven approach allows Phil to ensure he delivers on the promises he makes to his clients and completely understands the goals of each family.

 In 2009, Phil decided to join TBH based on their service philosophy and approach to managing client’s assets.
 The personal approach to client relationships continues to be a pivotal part of his practice today.
-As a partner, he has helped grow TBH to be a respected Registered Investment Advisory firm in the Southeast.
+As a managing member, he has helped grow TBH to be a respected Registered Investment Advisory firm in the Southeast.

 Phil lives in Brentwood with his wife Kelly and three beautiful daughters, Elizabeth, Madeline and Sydney.
 He is the Board Chair for Christian Community Services, Inc. and supports other organizations like Barefoot Republic and Alzheimer’s Association.